worklikeanmol/Study-Plan-Full/README.md

 - `npm run lint` - Run ESLint

 ### Environment Configuration
-The API base URL is configured in `src/services/api.js`.
-Update this if your backend runs on a different port or host.
+The API base URL is configured in `src/services/api.js` and points to the deployed AWS Lambda backend.

 ## Deployment